 Steven C. Beering, 1983-2000

 Purdue University's ninth president, its second to hold a medical degree, came to Purdue after 10 years as the dean of the Indiana School of Medicine and director of the IU Medical Center.
 Beering's tenure at Purdue was marked by sustained growth in academics, facilities and private support.
 Enrollment and scholarship set records.
 More than 20 new buildings were constructed on the West Lafayette campus, and 13 others were expanded or renovated.
 Among the construction projects completed under his administration in West Lafayette were the Steven C. Beering Hall of Liberal Arts and Education; a $32 million power plant expansion; Hillenbrand Hall, a student residence; and major additions to the engineering, veterinary medicine and athletics complexes.
 He also fostered efforts to make Purdue an international university.
 Private gifts grew more than fourfold to $90 million a year.
 Purdue's endowment became one of the largest in the nation, exceeding $1.3 billion.
 During his administration, annual support for sponsored research grew to more than $130 million.
-President Emeritus Beering and his wife, Jane, continue to serve as ambassadors and fundraisers for the University after his term as president ended.
+President Emeritus Beering and his wife, Jane, continued to serve as ambassadors and fundraisers for the University after his term as president ended.
 Jane passed away on March 9, 2015.

 Arthur G. Hansen, 1971-1982